kbase/kb_sdk/README.md

 - Does not require new uploaders/downloaders
 - Wrapper written in Python, Java, or Perl

-In order to follow the SDK registration instructions, you have to be an approved KBase developer.
+In order to register your SDK module, you have to be an approved KBase developer.
 To become an approved KBase developer, first create a standard KBase user account through http://kbase.us.
 Once you have an account, please contact us with your username and we will help with the next steps.

 ## <A NAME="steps"></A>Steps in Using SDK